Eco-Management and Audit Scheme: EMAS Awards

 The EMAS Awards praise efforts on environmental protection made by EMAS registered organisations.
 The European Commission has handed out these awards every year since 2005.
-EMAS Awards in environmental management are handed out annually companies and public authorities in six categories.
+EMAS Awards in environmental management are handed out annually to companies and public authorities in six categories.

 EMAS Awards have a different focus every year.
 Each year, the EMAS Awards winners are cited for their achievements in a specific area of their environmental performance.
 Past themes have encompassed a variety of topics, including resource efficiency and waste management.
 The theme of the 2011 EMAS Awards is Stakeholder involvement leading to continuous improvement.

 Development

 The first EMAS Regulation (EMAS I) was adopted in 1993 and became operational in 1995.
 It was originally restricted to companies in industrial sectors.

 With the first revision of the EMAS Regulation in 2001 (EMAS II), the scheme opened to all economic sectors including public and private services.
 In addition, EMAS II was strengthened by the integration of the environmental management requirements of ISO 14001; by adopting a new EMAS logo to signal engagement to stakeholders; and by considering more strongly indirect effects such as those related to financial services or administrative and planning decisions.

 The latest revision of EMAS came into effect on 11 January 2010 (EMAS III).
 With the introduction of EMAS III, the scheme is globally applicable and no longer limited to EU Member States.
 With EMAS III the EU also introduced obligatory Key Performance Indicators (KPI) in order to harmonize reporting on environmental performance.
 The number of EMAS registered organisations increased from 2,140 in 1997 to 4,659 in 2011.